JuliaS96/BlackJack/README.md

 If you go over 21 you "bust" and lose automatically.

-An ace can count as either 1 or 11; up to the player's discretion.
+The first ace can count as either 1 or 11; whichever helps the player more.

 Have fun :)

 ## TODO
- - might add soft 17 optionality later
+ - might add soft 17 optionality later; update graphics

  - make cards overlap